HeenriqueCDS/b3-crawler/README.md

 - An account at [BRAPI](https://brapi.dev/), to generate your access token and then save it in your `.env`
 - [Node.js](https://nodejs.org/en) installed, i recommend you to always use the LTS version, but if there any conflicts, i am using `v18.7.0`
 - [Docker Compose](https://docs.docker.com/compose/) to run a local database, so you don't get billed on your
+- [Pusher Account](https://pusher.com/) to receive send at events to our client, then we can notify our client about fresh new quotes in real-time!
 - [AWS CLI](https://docs.aws.amazon.com/cli/) to deploy the application, you need to install and configure the AWS CLI

 ### Testing Locally